cwedwards/hello-world/README.md

 # hello-world
-My name is Slim Shady
+My name is Slim Shady and I like cake.
 Myfirst repository on GitHub